 The parties will initiate good faith negotiations related to the royalty agreement no later than July 1, 2016.

+The Document Repository capability is included with the standard SW license distribution available for all Senscio customers.

-The parties must execute a mutually agreed upon royalty agreement prior to any commercial use of the Document Repository (other than as allowed by Senscio, SDPC and its member families under the Contract).
+The parties must execute a mutually agreed upon royalty agreement prior to any commercial use of the Document Repository with families of children and youth with disabilities and special health care needs (other than as allowed by Senscio, SDPC and its member families under the Contract).

 Each party agrees that in addition to any other remedies that may be available in law or otherwise, a party shall be entitled to seek an injunction or other equitable relief against any such continued breach by the other party.